 Advantages of ACCA over CA

-- Globally Recognised – ACCA is a globally recognized qualification which allows you working in 180 countries.
+- Globally Recognised – ACCA is a globally recognized qualification that allows you to work in 180 countries.

 - Easier compared to CA – ACCA has a higher passing percentage, the average result can be seen as 40% -50% Internationally.